saezlab/CellNOptR/Readme.md

 CellNOptR
 =========

+WARNING: this version is in developement.

+We try to implement a new feature: a permaCues matrix, which can selectively turn on some Cue values for the basal condition.

 Training of boolean logic models of signalling networks using prior knowledge networks and perturbation data.

 - Please visit [CellNOptR](https://saezlab.github.io/CellNOptR/) for details about the project (references, news, ...)